French submarine Minerve (S647): Struggle of the families for the truth

 After having requested access to the file many times, always refused, Christophe Agnus, son of one of the missing officers, obtained in 2007, at the invitation of Nicolas Sarkozy, an exemption to consult the archives.
 He discovered nothing.
 Other families obtained this right, and then suspected the Navy of concealing elements compromising it.

-In 2018, the son of the last commander of the Minerve, Hervé Fauve, addressed the President of the French Republic, Emmanuel Macron, to request an early lifting of the defence secrecy on the "Minerve" file.
+In 2018, the son of the last commander of the Minerve, Hervé Fauve, addressed the President of the French Republic, Emmanuel Macron, to request an early lifting of the defence secrecy on the Minerve file.
 The file has been kept in the archives since 1977, and its declassification should not take place until 50 years after the most recent piece of the file, dated 1970, i.e. in 2020.
-There is a risk that an automatic renewal of the file will extend this secrecy by 10 years, i.e. 2030 or more.
-He argues that the file is 'empty' according to those who have consulted it, that no similar submarine is still in use, that it does not contain any element contrary to the security of the state and above all that the families live in hope of this lifting.
+There was a risk that an automatic renewal of the file would extend this secrecy by 10 years, i.e. 2030 or more.
+He argued that the file is 'empty' according to those who have consulted it, that no similar submarine is still in use, that it does not contain any element contrary to the security of the state and above all that the families live in hope of this lifting of defence secrecy on the file.

-This request was examined and the Official Journal of 16 June 2018 announced the declassification of the archives concerning the disappearance of the Minerve.
+This request was examined, and the Official Journal of 16 June 2018 announced the declassification of the archives concerning the disappearance of the Minerve.

 Relaunch of the search for the wreck

-On 14 October 2018, the Var-Matin a French newspaper published an article in which it informed that, on the initiative of Hervé Fauve, eighteen of the families of the 52 sailors of the Minerve had sent an open letter to various elected representatives of the Toulon harbour to request the resumption of the search for the wreck of the submarine.
+On 14 October 2018, the French newspaper Var-Matin published an article in which it informed that, on the initiative of Fauve, eighteen of the families of the 52 sailors of the Minerve had sent an open letter to various elected representatives of the Toulon harbour to request the resumption of the search for the wreck of the submarine.
 The submarine was the only missing Western submarine that had not been found since the end of World War II.

-Following this publication Hervé Fauve succeeded in mobilising all the families of the crew, active and retired sailors and the French media to support this request.
+Following this publication Fauve succeeded in mobilising all the families of the crew, active and retired sailors and the French media to support this request.
 On 5 February 2019, the Minister of the Armed Forces announced a resumption of the search 50 years after the last campaign.